Banner Main Image

 Advice for Parents

-Many young people believe that carrying a knife is normal or necessary.
-But if you pull out a weapon, all it takes is a matter of seconds for a disagreement to become something much more serious.
+Many of these young people believe carrying a knife is normal or necessary, either for their own protection or to gain status with their peers.
+But if they pull out a weapon, all it takes is a matter of seconds for a disagreement to become something much more serious.

 It may not feel like it sometimes, but what you say and feel is important to your child.
 We believe that, with the right support, parents can really make a difference when it comes to changing attitudes to violence and knife carrying.